Summary

 🧾 Digital Product Passport (DPP)

-From 2026 onward, more and more products will require a digital product passport that includes:
+Step by step, products under ecodesign rules will require a digital product passport that includes:

 - Sustainability and carbon footprint data